xnuinside/simple-ddl-parser/docs/README.rst

 ^^^^^^^^^^^^

 ``DDLParser(ddl).run()``
 .run() method contains several arguments, that impact changing output result.
 As you can saw upper exists argument ``output_mode`` that allow you to set dialect and get more fields in output relative to chosen dialect, for example 'hql'.
-Possible output_modes: ["mssql", "mysql", "oracle", "hql", "sql"]
+Possible output_modes: ['redshift', 'spark_sql', 'mysql', 'bigquery', 'mssql', 'databrics', 'sqlite', 'vertics', 'ibm_db2', 'postgres', 'oracle', 'hql', 'snowflake', 'sql']

 Also in .run() method exists argument ``group_by_type`` (by default: False).
 By default output of parser looks like a List with Dicts where each dict == one entity from ddl (table, sequence, type, etc).
 And to understand that is current entity you need to check Dict like: if 'table_name' in dict - this is a table, if 'type_name' - this is a type & etc.